Date: December 4, 2018 at 2:00 p.m. ET

 The need for process safety in the chemical industry is paramount.
 Technical knowledge and understanding of hazards and risks associated with operations in addition to the implementation of that knowledge into practice are the keys to keeping workers and the environment safe.
 Chemical Processing’s Process Safety webinar series aims to address best practices by covering the major areas within process safety to improve process safety performance.

 Dr. M. Sam Mannan, PE, CSP, DHC, regents professor and director, Mary Kay O' Connor Safety Center, worked with the editors of Chemical Processing to create this series.
-He serves as the expert presenter for each webinar.
+He served as the expert presenter for each webinar.

 Check out the Chemical Processing 2017 Webinar Series now!